Greyhawk (supplement)

-Greyhawk is a supplementary rulebook written by Gary Gygax and Robert J. Kuntz for the original edition of the Dungeons & Dragons (D&D) fantasy role-playing game.
+Greyhawk is a rules supplement written by Gary Gygax and Robert J. Kuntz and published for the original edition of the Dungeons & Dragons (D&D) fantasy role-playing game.
 It has been called "the first and most important supplement" to the original D&D rules.
 Although the name of the book was taken from the home campaign supervised by Gygax and Kuntz based on Gygax's imagined Castle Greyhawk and the lands surrounding it, Greyhawk did not give any details of the castle or the campaign world; instead, it explained the rules that Gygax and Kuntz used in their home campaign, and introduced a number of character classes, spells, concepts and monsters used in all subsequent editions of D&D.

 Contents

 The original rules for Dungeons & Dragons were published by TSR in 1974, but were limited in scope: the character classes and monsters listed were small in number; and for combat rules, players needed to have a copy of Chainmail, a rulebook for miniatures wargames published by Guidon Games in 1971.
 Over the next two years, TSR bolstered the original rules with five supplemental books.
 Greyhawk was the first of these supplements, named after Gary Gygax's home campaign.

 The 2004 publication 30 Years of Adventure: A Celebration of Dungeons & Dragons suggested that details of Gygax's Greyhawk campaign were published in this booklet.
 However Gygax had no plans in 1975 to publish details of the Greyhawk world, since he believed that new players of Dungeons & Dragons would rather create their own worlds than use someone else's.
 In addition, he did not want to publish all the material he had created for his players; he thought he would be unlikely to recoup a fair investment for the thousands of hours he had spent on it, and since his secrets would be revealed to his players, he would be forced to recreate a new world for them afterward.
 In fact the only two references to the Greyhawk campaign were an illustration of a large stone head in a dungeon corridor titled The Great Stone Face, Enigma of Greyhawk and mention of a fountain on the second level of the dungeons that continuously issued an endless number of snakes.

 Greyhawk instead focused on new game rules that had been developed by Gygax and Kuntz during long hours of home play.
-The 68-page supplement also introduced new character classes (thief and paladin), as well as new combat rules, spells, monsters, and treasures.
-Greyhawk included new rules on weapon damage varying by weapon.
-The supplement added new treasure and magic items, and new spells, including 7th, 8th, and 9th level spells.
-The supplement also included a section on monsters, introducing the lizard men, beholders, displacer beasts, blink dogs, carrion crawlers, and many others.
+The 68-page supplement also introduced new character classes (thief and paladin), as well as new rules for combat, spells, monsters, and treasure.
+Greyhawk included new rules regarding weapon damage with different amounts of damage dealt by each weapon.
+The supplement presented more types of treasure and magic items, and included new spells, going up to 7th, 8th, and 9th level.
+The supplement also contained a section for monsters, and introduced many new monsters including the lizard men, beholders, displacer beasts, blink dogs, and carrion crawlers.